-The line-level inputs of channels 1 and 2 can also accept instrument-level signals if the hi-z switches [18] are pressed in.
+These line-level inputs can also accept instrument-level signals if the hi-z switches [18] are pressed in.
 This allows you to connect guitars directly to channels 1 and 2, without the need for a DI box.
 The input impedance is optimized for direct connection, and high-frequency fidelity is assured.

 11. STEREO LINE INPUTS (Ch.
-5-12)
+3-8)